maryefern/type-theme/webinar-thank-you.md

     <span class="_alarm_reminder">15</span>
     </div>
     <p></p>
     <p>One more thing– don't forget to add it to your calendar!
-Just click the convenient "Add to Calendar" button above.</p>
+Just click the handy-dandy "Add to Calendar" button above.</p>
         </div>

     </div>